 Asher is also a Certified Yoga Teacher with 200hr from Kindness Yoga and the recipient of multiple fellowships, including the National Sexuality Summer Institute.

 Asher is currently working on research with the faculty at CU Denver in an effort to educate counselors-in-training about transgender, non-binary and gender expressive populations.

-Asher believes that continuing education and certifications are not only beneficial, but critical to IPC and its patients.
+Asher believes that continuing education and certifications are not only beneficial, but critical to IPC and its clientss.

-As a passionate learner and someone who cares deeply about the field of counseling psychology, Asher works purposefully to keep up with advancements in the mental health field.
+As a passionate learner and someone who cares deeply about the field of counseling psychology, Asher works purposefully to keep up with advancements in both the mental health and social justice fields.